-Agency Program: The Owner has provided a program to the Project Manager, Architect-Engineer and Commissioning Authority.
+Agency Program: The Department has provided a program to the Project Manager, Architect-Engineer, and Commissioning Authority.

-Special Equipment and Fixtures: Lists of special equipment and fixtures required by the Owner were created /obtained.
+Special Equipment and Fixtures: Lists of special equipment and fixtures required by the Department were created /obtained.
 These were provided to the Architect-Engineer.

-Pre-Design Checklist: The Owner has participated with the Project Manager in completing the Pre-Design Checklist.
+Pre-Design Checklist: The Department has participated with the Project Manager in completing the Pre-Design Checklist.
 See Section 200 - Pre-Design Checklist.

 Final Budget, Area Calculations and Scheduling Deliverables: